zyz293/Deep-learning-domain-knowledge-integration/README.md

 h5py 2.9.0;

 ## Files ##
-1. SDM_MURI_homogenization.py: The CNN has two branches where one branch takes the original 3D microstructure image as input and the other brach takes the corresponding two-point autocorrelation as input.
+1. homogenization.py: The CNN has two branches where one branch takes the original 3D microstructure image as input and the other brach takes the corresponding two-point autocorrelation as input.
 Finally the two branches are concatenated togetogher to make the final prediction for effective elastic stiffness.
 The details please refer to the paper in the reference section.
-2. SDM_NIST_olddata.py: The CNN has two branches where one branch takes the original 2D microstructure image as input and the other brach takes the corresponding two-point autocorrelation as input.
+2. crystalPlasticity.py: The CNN has two branches where one branch takes the original 2D microstructure image as input and the other brach takes the corresponding two-point autocorrelation as input.
 Finally the two branches are concatenated togetogher to make the final prediction for initial deformation level.
 The details please refer to the paper in the reference section.
+3. homogenization_data.pkl: Example data for homogenization dataset, includeing 10 51x51x51 3D microstrctures.
+4. crystal_plasticity_data.pkl: Example data for crystal plasticity dataset, including 10 224x224 strain profiles.

 ## How to run it